medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/7-oracle-upgrade.md

 #### Request to Upgrade Oracle

-The purpose of this request is to securely be shared the oracle private key for a new version of oracle.
+The purpose of this request is to securely receive the oracle private key for a new version of oracle.
 It is similar to sharing the oracle private key in [oracle registration](4-oracle-registration#request-to-register-oracle.md).
 Prior to the request, trusted block information is also required.
 You can get trusted block information with the following command: